Thank you for sending your enquiry! One of our team members will contact you shortly.

 - 5.2 Agile Project Management Principles

-- Empirical Process Control in government projects
+- Empirical Process Control to ensure transparency and adaptability for government initiatives.

 Module 6: Software Testing